SIC-POVMs from Stark units: Prime dimensions n^2+3: Introduction

 In Section \ref{sec:Markus} we state, in ten precise steps, our recipe for how to construct SIC fiducial vectors from Stark units.
 We present a combination of numerical and algebraic techniques that allow us to carry out the required calculations for dimensions which are considerably larger than that of any previous example (see Table~\ref{tab:prim}).
 Section \ref{sec:IB3} illustrates these calculations for two low dimensions ($d = 7$ and $d = 199$) where computational complexity is not an issue.

 In Section \ref{sec:IB4} we compare our method of calculating SICs to previous methods.
 We then raise two open questions.
-Finally we give a preview of our results in non-prime dimensions.
+Finally we give a preview of our results in non-prime dimensions, where we have also found solutions using similar methods; the highest being $d=39604$.
 Section \ref{sec:summary} gives our conclusions.
-At the end of the paper we will be in a position to program a computer to calculate a SIC from scratch; but not in a position to specify in advance the precision that will be needed for the numerical part of the calculations.
+At the end of the paper we will be conjecturally in a position to program a computer to calculate a SIC from scratch; but not in a position to specify in advance the precision that will be needed for the numerical part of the calculations.

 Throughout the paper the integer $d \geq 4$ will continue to signify the {dimension} for the ambient complex Hilbert space in which the SIC-POVMs, or sets of equiangular lines, are supposed to exist.
 Because of their somewhat technical nature, Sections \ref{biquad} and \ref{glob} may be left out on a first reading.